LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

 \section{Results}

-In this section, we present comprehensive experimental results to validate the effectiveness of the proposed LiM-YOLO.
-The evaluation is structured into three parts: First, we conduct a rigorous ablation study across four datasets to isolate the contributions of the proposed P-level shift strategy and the GN-CBLinear module.
-Second, we benchmark our model against state-of-the-art detectors using the Integrated Ship Detection Dataset to demonstrate its superior accuracy-efficiency trade-off.
-Finally, to verify that the proposed model's superior performance extends beyond simple detection to complex recognition tasks, we validate both detection and classification performance on the ShipRSImageNet-v1 dataset, which consists of 24 fine-grained ship classes.
+In this section, we present experimental results validating the effectiveness of LiM-YOLO.
+The evaluation is organized into four parts.
+First, we conduct ablation studies across four datasets to isolate the contributions of the pyramid level shift strategy and the GN-CBLinear module.
+Second, we benchmark our model against state-of-the-art detectors on the Integrated Ship Detection Dataset.
+Third, we analyze class-wise performance on the 24 fine-grained categories of ShipRSImageNet to examine scale-dependent behavior.
+Finally, we present qualitative detection examples.